 Many people are quick to argue that blackheads are not caused by dirt, and primarily they aren’t.
 But because of rapid cell turnover, old cells are constantly dying, potentially clogging pores if not washed away.

 Cleansing your skin not only reduces skin debris but also helps prevent the accumulation of sebum from the sebaceous glands.
 When choosing a good facial cleanser, look for products made with food-grade ingredients that do not alter your skin’s delicate pH like our Tea Tree Cleanser.
 It also contains many botanical ingredients to help reduce and prevent oily build up while helping you shed dead skin cells.

 Products that gently exfoliate your skin like a Face Mask or Exfoliating Scrub will offer a nice boost to freeing clogged pores.
 Use them every few days to remove dead skin cells that cause build up.

 2. Remove Makeup Before Bed

 Going to bed with your makeup on predisposes you to blackheads.
 Before you catch some Z’s, use a cleanser or makeup remover to clear your skin of any substances that may cause blockage.
-Our Natural Cleansing Oil works great for even the most stubborn makeup while only using safe, natural ingredients.
+Ourplant-based Cleansing Oil works great for even the most stubborn makeup while only using safe ingredients.
 It not only cleans your skin, but moisturizes and softens it as well.

 3. Resist Popping Blackheads